 - Performance management and reporting.

 Salespeople are under increasing pressure to hit their targets.
-But with the growth of new technologies and the number of channels they need to sell, it’s becoming more difficult to track how they’re performing.
-By creating a sales dashboard in Excel, you can track key sales metrics and provide management with insights into how the sales team is performing.
+But with the growth of new technologies and the number of channels they need to sell, tracking how they’re performing is becoming more difficult.
+By creating a sales dashboard in Excel, you can track key sales metrics and provide management with insights into how the sales team performs.

 You can also use the reports in your sales dashboard to identify areas where sales reps can make improvements.